100 Days (2013 film): Plot

-The main character is career-obsessed Bo Dan Wu (played by Johnny Lu), a rising star at a telecom company in Taipei.
-When he learns the news of his estranged mother's death, he reluctantly returns to his hometown (set in Matsu's picturesque Qinbi Village to pay his respects.
-When he arrives, he learns of a tradition which requires him to either marry within 100 days or wait for three years.
+The main character is Bo Dan Wu (played by Johnny Lu), an ambitious rising star at a telecommunications company in Taipei.
+After learning of the death of his estranged mother, he reluctantly returns to his hometown in the Matsu Islands, specifically the picturesque Qinbi (芹壁村) Village, to pay his respects.
+Upon arriving, he learns of a local tradition requiring him to either marry within 100 days or wait three years before holding a wedding.

-There is just one catch: Bo Dan does not plan on getting married any time soon.
-Fortunately, his step-brother Zhen Fong (played by Soda Voyu), decides to marry his long-time fiancé Xiao Wei (played by Tracy Chou) in three days.
-It turns out that Xiao Wei is actually Bo Dan's childhood sweetheart, and when a typhoon prevents him from leaving the island, the two are forced with the possibility of rekindling their romance.
-Xiao Wei is forced to choose: her doting fiancé who is the “right” choice, or the man of her dreams.
+However, Bo Dan has no intention of getting married anytime soon.
+Fortunately, his stepbrother Zhen Fong (played by Soda Voyu) plans to marry his longtime fiancée Xiao Wei (played by Tracy Chou) in three days.
+Bo Dan soon realizes that Xiao Wei is actually his childhood sweetheart.
+When a typhoon prevents him from leaving the island, the two are confronted with the possibility of rekindling their past romance.
+Xiao Wei must ultimately choose between her devoted fiancé, who seems to be the right choice, and the man she has always loved.